 I have my reservations about this because I’m always a bit concerned that the listing agent has control of it.
 And may steer you towards someone that they want you to buy from because of the commissions set up and they may not necessarily pay the best price.
 I’m always a bit wary of that.
-But of course agents do have a code of conduct.
-And Many agents operate with integrity.
-But you do also need to be aware of human weakness.
+But of course, agents do have a code of conduct.
+And many agents operate with integrity but you do also need to be aware of human weakness.

-When you choose a real estate agent for selling your property you want to find out how they operate and make sure their sales process will give you the best chance of the best price.
+When you choose a real estate agent for selling a property you want to find out how they operate and make sure their sales process will give you the best chance of the best price.

 I’ll give you an example.
 I was interviewing agents for the Wynnum property.
 I had done the comparison and selected the top three in the area.